jundalisay/sp/content/en/research/yogananda/autobiography/chapter-42.md

-CHAPTER: 42
+---
-Last Days With My Guru
+title: "Last Days With My Guru"
+heading: Chapter 42
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 350
+---

 “Guruji, I am glad to find you alone this morning.”
 I had just arrived at the Serampore hermitage, carrying a fragrant burden of fruit and roses.
 Sri Yukteswar glanced at me meekly.

 “What is your question?”
 Master looked about the room as though he were seeking escape.